 - The whitelisted account can fetch an auth token from CodeArtifact without further configuration

 No separate secret is needed for package installation.
+The installed node_modules carry over to the landing-zone phase, so setup runs once.

 Trusting additional repositories